 Peloton Power Zones vs Orangetheory Zones

 What I like about peloton and Orangetheory is they both use scientific evidence in their fitness program.
 In both programs, you have a way to measure your intensity and adjust your exercise based on that numbers.
 This helps to optimize every workout.

 NOTE: You can learn more about “orange theory heart rate zones” in my article here.

 Below you can see how the peloton power zone compares to the Orangetheory zones.

 |Tempo||84-94%||Zone 4 (orange zone)|

-There is a big difference between peloton power zones and orangetheory zones because the orangetheory uses a heart rate monitor, where the peloton is using a power output.
+There is a big difference between peloton power zones and Orangetheory zones because the Orangetheory uses a heart rate monitor, whereas the peloton is using a power output.
 The power output is more accurate because of several variabilities that can affect your current heart rate.

 - Recent illness or infection